paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 1979—Subsec. (a)(5).
 Pub.
 L. 96–70 substituted “areas and installations in the Republic of Panama made available to the United States pursuant to the Panama Canal Treaty of 1977 and related agreements (as described in section 3(a) of the Panama Canal Act of 1979)” for “Canal Zone”.

 1978—Subsecs. (a) to (c), (e)(3).
 Pub.
 L. 95–454 substituted “Office of Personnel Management” for “Civil Service Commission” and “Office” for “Commission” wherever appearing.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–4 effective the first day of the first applicable pay period beginning on or after Mar.
+15, 2025, see section 456(d) of H.R.
+8998 from the 118th Congress, as passed by the House of Representatives on July 24, 2024, set out as an Effective Date note under [section 5332a of this title](./chapter-053-pay-rates-and-systems.md#section-5332a).

 #### Effective Date of 2003 Amendment
 Pub.
 L. 108–136, div.
 A, title XI, § 1122(c), Nov.
 24, 2003, 117 Stat.
 1637, provided that: “Subject to any vested constitutional property rights, any administrative or judicial determination after the date of the enactment of this Act [Nov.
 24, 2003] concerning backpay for a differential established under sections 5343(c)(4) or 5545(d) of such title [this title] shall be based on occupational safety and health standards described in the amendments made by subsections (a) and (b) [amending this section and [section 5545 of this title](./chapter-055-pay-administration.md#section-5545)].”